In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 There are various ways to help tackle vandalism in schools.

-Anti-climb paint can be used to restrict access in the first place.
+Anti-climb paint can restrict access in the first place.

-Well-placed CCTV cameras can be installed along with signage to deter criminals.
+Well-placed CCTV cameras can work alongside signage to deter criminals.

 Burglary and theft – an ongoing security threat for schools